CURRICULUM VITAE

 Description |

-Diagnostic laboratory support and health management
+laboratory support and health management consultancy to aquaculture

-consultancy to aquaculture enterprises.
-Distributor of veterinary
+enterprises.
+Distributor of veterinary medications, immunological and

-medications, immunological and biotechnology products for farmed fish disease
+biotechnology products for farmed fish disease treatment and prevention under

-and “AquaHealth”). |
+the registered trademarks "VetCare" and "AquaHealth"). |

 Date |